Data Seeding (New Backup Format)

 - Add a storage account with the target cloud credentials.

-- Copy the backup data to the required bucket.
+- Copy the contents of the external storage device to the bucket.

 Continue Incremental Backups on Original Computer

-Once the first full backup is on cloud storage, get back to the original computer.
+As the full backup is copied to the cloud storage from a location with a fast connection, get back to the original computer.

-- Add the new storage account with the same credentials you used to copy the backup data from an external device to cloud storage.
+- Add the new storage account with the same credentials and bucket you used to copy the from the external device to the cloud storage.

 - Find the backup plan you created in the Create Local Full Backup paragraph, then click Edit.